Medical Transition: Setting Realistic Expectations for Your Journey

 Medical transition does not:

-• Change other people’s behavior or expectations
+• Change other people’s behavior

-• Remove societal pressures, discrimination, or bias
+• Remove discrimination or bias

 • Make unsafe spaces suddenly safe